zseero/Switch/README.md

 $ gem install gosu
 Then launch Switch.rb
 $ ruby Switch.rb
+OR you could just launch the Switch.exe file by double clicking it.

-If you want to design your own levels, launch LevelEditor.rb
+If you want to design your own levels, you will need ruby and gosu though.
+Just launch LevelEditor.rb
 $ ruby LevelEditor.rb

 When creating levels, click to add platforms.
 Press 0 to add black blocks.
 Black blocks will be there no matter which plane of existance the user has selected, and the black platform farthest down left will act as a spawn point.
 Press 9 to add white blocks.
 These will be there no matter which plane of existance the user has selected, and will also act as a finish line, or the end of the level.